 Let’s start with the giant statue of Fudou Myouou, a Buddhist deity whose fearsome expression is designed to scare people into listening to the teachings of Buddhism.
 That’s him below.

-He’s often pictured or sculpted on a rock as his faith in immovable and he carries a rope to bind demons in one hand and a sword to represent wisdom in the other.
+He’s often depicted or sculpted on a rock, as his faith is said to be immovable, and he carries a rope to bind demons in one hand and a sword to represent wisdom in the other.

-You can wind around the steep steps and mossy grounds of for ages checking out the tiny figures and a few other cute touches and shrines around the place.
+You can wind around the steep steps and mossy grounds for ages, checking out the tiny figures and a few other cute touches and shrines around the place.

 Didn’t Nanzoin Temple Ban Foreign Tourists?

-Just after I first published this post a newspaper post went viral talking about how Japan was banning foreign tourists from famous sites because they didn’t treat them with respect – and the priest at Nanzoin Temple was quoted in the piece.
+Just after I first published this post, a newspaper article went viral discussing how Japan was banning foreign tourists from famous sites because they allegedly didn’t treat them with respect, and the priest at Nanzoin Temple was quoted in the piece.

 However, the headline on some of the pieces was misleading.
 Nanzoin Temple hasn’t banned all foreign tourists, but it has banned groups of foreign tourists.